quipucords/quipucords/docs/source/configure.rst

 - Accepting or changing the default postgres user by specifying `QPC_DBMS_USER`
 - Accepting or changing the default postgres password by specifying `QPC_DBMS_PASSWORD`
 - Accepting or changing the default postgres port by specifying `QPC_DBMS_PORT`
+- Accepting or changing the default postgres host by specifying `QPC_DBMS_HOST`
+- Accepting or changing the default postgres database by specifying `QPC_DBMS_DATABASE`

 The following steps guide you through those choices.